 The combination of regular daily practice, immersive retreats, and the DRBU classes allow students to take what they read in the primary texts and apply and investigate them in their everyday lives.
 The regular practice provides a foundation for constant mindfulness, while the retreats provide a depth of inquiry into the mind without distraction.
 The DRBU classes give constant opportunities to be engaged with the profound wisdom of great spiritual practitioners and philosophers from the East and West.

 As a Buddhist institution, DRBU is committed to supporting the spiritual pursuits of students from all religious and spiritual traditions.
 To this end, DRBU provides services and facilities to promote holistic development among students and to nurture their spiritual pursuits.
-At the same time, we actively cultivate the values of respect and responsibility regarding religious practices among the entire the DRBU community.
+At the same time, we actively cultivate the values of personal integrity, mutual respect, and spiritual friendship among the entire DRBU community

 What is it like to live in a monastic environment?